bergesinstitute/graf-method/book-3-unit-1.md

 15. I received a present from my mother-in-law (suegra).
 16. Pedro doesn't understand Spanish, but he speaks Italian.
 17. We wrote an email to Mary.
-18. You (formal, plural) were in Brooklyn three days ago.
+18. You (form., plural) were in Brooklyn three days ago.
 19. It rains a lot in Seattle.
 20. It is raining in Boston.